The Power of Probiotics to Prevent Colds and Flu

 Probiotics are powerful workhorses in your gut, especially for modulating your immune system.
 Your intestines have 10 times as many microbial organisms as there are cells in the human body.
 The juncture between your small and large bowel has over 500 different species of bacteria for a total of about ten billion.
 Anything that upsets the amount or type of bacteria can cause changes in your immune system producing inflammation and autoimmune disorders or making you susceptible to all kinds of infection.

 The World Health Organization defines probiotics as: “Live microorganisms which when administered in adequate amounts confer a health benefit on the host.”
-In addition to modulating autoimmune disorders, asthma and allergies, these good bacteria have been shown to reduce the duration and frequency of cold and flu in adults and children.
+In addition, modulating autoimmune disorders, asthma and allergies.
+These good bacteria have been shown to reduce the duration and frequency of cold and flu in adults and children.
 Many studies have shown that taking probiotics on a regular basis can enhance your immune response and protect you against not only diarrhea and intestinal illness; they can also prevent and fight respiratory illness.
 These may be important supplements to add to your healthcare regimen.